Bridging the Imitation Gap by Adaptive Insubordination: Additional Information

 \subsubsection{2D-Lighthouse (\twodimlh)}

 2D variant of the exemplar grid-world task introduced in Ex.~\ref{ex:lighthouse}, aimed to empirically verify our analysis of the imitation gap.
-A reward awaits at a randomly chosen corner of a square grid of size $2N+1$ and the agent can only see the local region, a square of size $2i+1$ about itself (an $f^i$-partial observation).
+A reward awaits at a randomly chosen corner of a square grid of size $2N+1$ and the agent can only see the local region, a square of size $2i+1$ about itself (an $f^i$-restricted observation).
 Additionally, all $f^i$ allow the agent access to it's previous action.
-As explained in Ex.~\ref{ex:lighthouse}, we experiment with optimizing $f^{i}$-policies when given supervision from $f^j$-optimal experts (\ie, experts that are optimal when restricted to $f^j$-partial observations).
+As explained in Ex.~\ref{ex:lighthouse}, we experiment with optimizing $f^{i}$-policies when given supervision from $f^j$-optimal teachers (\ie, experts that are optimal when restricted to $f^j$-restricted observations).
 See Fig.~\ref{fig:babyai-tasks-lighthouse} for an illustration.